nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 7. Refer to the [commands reference](#commands-reference) section below for details of each command.

-## Commands Reference
+## Command Reference

-The following sections encompass the various commands which are executable on Uncle Jim, their format (which is flexible), as well as various scenarios where you would use them.
+You can refer to the section below for the full list of commands that are available in Uncle Jim.
+For quick reference you can also refer to the [command summary](#command-summary) at the end of this guide or use the `help` command when using the app.

-### Notes regarding Command Format
+### Notes regarding command format

 * Words in `UPPERCASE` are the parameters.
 * Items in `[SQUARE BRACKETS]` are optional.